zawad59/Laravel-Authenticate-ON/README.md

 __Usage :__ Laravel, Jquery, Ajax, Google Maps JavaScript API.

-__How to Run :__ Download all the contents from project root folder and using command line change directory to the folder "Authenticate_ON_Laravel".
+__How to Run :__/ Download all the contents from project root folder and using command line change directory to the folder "Authenticate_ON_Laravel".
-__Run these commands from cmd :__
+/__Run these commands from cmd :__
                   1. composer install( You need to have composer installed on your machine to run this command successfully)
                   2. copy .env.example .env